 This 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended and Section 21E of the Securities Exchange Act of 1934, as amended.
 Such forward-looking statements include statements regarding, among other things, (a) our need for and availability of working capital, (b) our financing plans, (c) our strategies, (d) our projected sales and profitability, (e) anticipated trends in our industry.
 Forward-looking statements, which involve assumptions and describe our future plans, strategies, and expectations, are generally identifiable by use of the words "may," "will," "should," "expect," "anticipate," "estimate," "believe," "intend," or "project" or the negative of these words or other variations on these words or comparable terminology.
 This information may involve known and unknown risks, uncertainties, and other factors that may cause our actual results, performance, or achievements to be materially different from the future results, performance, or achievements expressed or implied by any forward-looking statements.
 These statements may be found under "Management's Discussion and Analysis or Plan of Operation" and "Business," as well as in this 10-Q generally.
 Actual events or results may differ materially from those discussed in forward-looking statements as a result of various factors, including, without limitation, the risks outlined under "Risk Factors" in our Form 10-K and in this 10-Q. In light of these risks and uncertainties, there can be no assurance that the forward-looking statements contained in this filing will in fact occur.
 In addition to the information expressly required to be included in this filing, we will provide such further material information, if any, as may be necessary to make the required statements, in light of the circumstances under which they are made, not misleading.

 Overview

-We are a biopharmaceutical company focused primarily on oral health products and novel antibodies.
-Within oral health we are commercializing our oral health probiotic blend, ProBiora3 and we are also developing our pharmaceutical product candidate, SMaRT Replacement Therapy.
-Within antibiotics we are developing our pharmaceutical product candidate, MU1140-S.
+We are a healthcare company focused primarily on developing novel antibiotics and oral health products.
+Within oral health we are marketing our oral health probiotic blend, ProBiora3 to consumers and to dental professionals.